Category: New South Wales

 Shoe strings and Big Things

 Being so close to the Big Kookaburra at Kurri Kurri and Ossie the Mossie at Hexham means that the Hunter is fast becoming a new hot spot for Big Things, and makes a perfect trip for anyone who admires larger than life roadside attractions.
-If you’re looking for a scruffier, yet slightly more historic shoe to worship, there’s the Big Shoe in Victoria.

-If you’re a tough guy, maybe the Big Doc Martens are more your style.
+If you’re a tough guy, maybe The Big Doc Martens are more your style.
 Prefer your booties to have wheelies?
 Don’t be ashamed!
-Just head to the Big Roller Skate!
+Just head to The Big Roller Skate!
 Oh, and if you ever find yourself in Guatemala – and, let’s face it, most people will at some point, make sure you trot along to La Bota Gigante.

 You don’t need to have a foot fetish to visit these colossal clogs, so you’ll be kicking yourself if you miss them!